-- Individual written Reports
+- · Individual written Reports

-- Group Reports
+- · Group Reports

 - Individual Presentations

-- Group Presentations.
+- Group Presentations

-- Examinations.
+- Examinations

-- Written topic proposals
+- · Written topic proposals

-- Draft submissions of reports
+- · Draft submissions of reports

-- In-class tests.
+- In-class tests

-Course structure
+Course Structure

-This section shows the core modules available as part of the course and their credit value.
+This section shows the core and option modules available as part of the course and their credit value.
 Full-time Postgraduate students study 180 credits per year.
+Additional free text information on the choices may also be included, for example where students must choose one of two modules..
 Course structures can be subject to change each academic year following feedback from a variety of sources.